Androthi/SavageEd/SavageEd.md

 	value, expect crazy results.
 	Default tab spacing is 4 characters.

+## Options > Tabs As Spaces
+	Enters a number of white spaces indicated by the tab spacing number, default 4, when the tab key is pressed.

 ## Options > Auto Indent
-	Automatically indents the cursor to the previous line tab.
+	Automatically indents the cursor to the previous line whitespace.
+Not reccommended to mix spaces and tabs as there is no check for this edge case.

 ## AES Encryption
 Options > *Encrypt...

 Options > Decrypt...

-SavageEd offers an AES [Advanced Encryption Standard] encryption for documents.
+SavageEd offers an AES [Advanced Encryption Standard] encryption for ASCII documents only.
+Warning: This will likely corrupt unicode files that have foreign language glyphs.
+	SavageEd will not alter the original file.
+Warning: Don't forget your password.
+Don't contact me if you forget your password.
+	I can't help you.

 To encrypt, enter a password up to 32 characters long
 	For better security, enter a password that is 32 charactres long and varied with letters, numbers and symbols.